ms-cc-org/AGENTIC-AI-Workshop/docs/validation/learner-validation-protocol.md

 4. Attach author-test evidence.
 5. Return the notebook for retesting when required.

-The project manager or designated technical reviewer will verify the corrections and close the GitHub issues.
+The project approver or designated technical reviewer will verify the corrections and close the GitHub issues.